USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/install/install.md

       this script, fix the error and re-start the script.

       STATUS: Checking Hostname
-      The hostname 'configserver.dev' is valid.
+      The hostname 'configserver.shop' is valid.

       Details of this installation will be logged in iworx-install.log

-      HOSTNAME   : configserver.dev
+      HOSTNAME   : configserver.shop
       TARGET     : CentOS Linux release 7.9.2009 (Core) PLATFORM   : GNU/Linux
       PROCESSOR  : x86_64